 In the Holy Cross tradition, the International Immersion program strives to remind us that “we must make ourselves at home among more than one people or culture, reminding us again that the farther we go in giving , the more we stand to receive.”
 (Congregation of Holy Cross Constitution II, 17)

-Participants engage in a unique service experience with the L'Arche community in the city.
 L’Arche is an international organization, founded by theologian/philosopher Jean Vanier, that organizes and staffs communities for adults with mental and physical disabilities.
-The purpose of the ministry is to form community in order to heal the wounds from a world which often rejects people with disabilities.
+The purpose of the ministry is to form community in order to heal the wounds from a world that often rejects people with disabilities.
 You can help by working directly with the core members of the communities (those with developmental disabilities) and their assistants.
 Days may be spent working in the community's workshop or around the houses.

 Abhayadhama Human Development Center provides a stable environment for the rehabilitation of street boys and economic orphans.
 The name Abhayadhama is derived from two Sanskrit words: abhaya, meaning without fear, and dhama, meaning home.
 Time at the center time is spent working directly with the boys in a student-designed and led “summer camp,” along with Holy Cross and lay staff members.

 You can be part of the great work being done.
-Immersion participants volunteer side-by-side with Holy Cross religious and very dedicated lay people.
+Immersion participants volunteer side-by-side with Holy Cross religious and dedicated lay people.
 Time is spent on various projects that benefit the community at that particular time.
-In years past, participants have helped in classrooms, assisted in home visits, cleaned and painted and interacted with the students.
+In years past, participants have helped in classrooms, assisted in home visits, cleaned and painted, build homes and interacted with the students.

 For more information, contact Liza Manjarrez.